sorenpeter/pixelblog/README.md

 * Open op `custom.css` and try out the provided themes by uncommenting the code

-* Change the colors and other element `custom.css` to you liking
+* Change the colors and other elements in `custom.css` to you liking

 ## 🪛 Advacned customization